 Packing shoes for a summer vacation is fairly straightforward.
 You probably don’t need anything beyond a pair of sneakers and open-toed shoes.
 Winter vacations can get tricky, especially if you plan to participate in hikes because you will need a pair of boots.
 There are many weatherproof options on the market that are lightweight with rugged traction and comfortable cushioning.

 Keep Your Clothes Fresh

 Everyone has his or her own version of the best way to pack for a vacation due to personal preference.
-It is a good idea to pack a week or more in advance of your departure date so you can remove or swap out clothes and toiletries as needed.
+It is a good idea to not wait until the last minute to pack and give yourself a week or more in advance of your departure date so you can remove or swap out clothes and toiletries as needed.
 Trust your instincts when it comes to the items that are “must haves” because they will make you feel more comfortable as you embark on your exciting YMT Vacations guided tour!